espocrm/documentation/administration/workflows.md

 ### Sequential

 Used rarely.
 Supposed to be run by another workflow.
-Provides an ability to make a complex logic.
+Provides the ability to make a complex logic.

-Note: For sequential workflows it's recommended to utilize [BPM tool](bpm.md) rather than a Workflows feature.
+Note: It can be reasonable to utilize [BPM tool](bpm.md) rather than Workflows.

 ### Signal